Commonly Asked Questions

 Lonely Planet’s Fez Encounter 1, published in March 2008, is the best guide to Fez with details on what to see and where to shop.
-However, its information on eating and drinking is now a little out of date.
-Lonely Planet’s latest Morocco guidebook will be published in September 2014.
+However, its information on eating and drinking is now a little out of date and we understand it’s now out of print.
+Lonely Planet’s latest Morocco guidebook was published in September 2014.

 There’s another excellent book called Fez Bab to Bab available in bookshops situated around the Central Market in the New City.
 It contains a series of well-structured walks through the medina, a large map, and is available in English, Arabic and French and costs Dh160.

 In the streets of the medina, you’ll spot rectangular street signs in different colours.
 These denote colour-coded tourist walking circuits with different themes, such as walls and ramparts, traditional crafts, palaces and gardens and so on.
 They relate to wall maps that are placed in strategic areas, and also to the Fes Guide book published in English by ADER-Fès.
 It’s also available in French, and contains a good map.
 It’s available at hotels and guesthouses, as well as bookshops for around Dh100.

 The temperatures in Fez are pretty extreme: it gets very hot in summer in July and August (up to 45 degrees C) and very cold in December and January (dropping to around 8 degrees C during the day, zero at night).

 Most guesthouses have air-conditioning and all have heating for those cold winter nights.
 Spring (March and April) and autumn (September and October) are very pleasant.